romielisse/SecurityBones/README.md

 		import org.springframework.security.crypto.password.PasswordEncoder;
 		import org.springframework.security.web.util.matcher.AntPathRequestMatcher;

-		// This is a file that sets up the applicaition to restrict access.
+		// This is a file that sets up the application to restrict access.
 By
 		// default, if access is not specified, it is denied.
 You have to
 		// specifically permit access to each page, directory or group of pages in
 		// your application.
 The class you create (SecurityConfiguration) extends